Start A Meeting - A suggested format for your new meeting.

 We rediscover the love that brought us together and are amazed to see it grow beyond anything we could have imagined.

 The opinions expressed here are strictly those of the persons who gave them.
 Take what is helpful to you, leave the rest, and keep all of it confidential to preserve the safety of this room.

 Whatever your struggles, some of us here have had them too.
 Talk to other fellows but refrain from gossip or criticism of one another, and from taking your partner’s inventory.
 Remember: we’re couples supporting couples, and we want what’s best for you and your relationship.
 Keep coming back and let the understanding, peace, and love of Chapter 9– Couples in Recovery grow in you one day at a time.

 We end with the Serenity Prayer, using “we” instead of “I” and “us” instead of “me.”

 courage to change the things we can,

-[NOTE TO GROUP: Some Chapter 9 groups include at the above paragraph at the end of the statement that provides a brief explanation about how the group has decided to handle situations when inventory-taking occurs.
+[NOTE TO GROUP REGARDING THE INVENTORY-TAKING STATEMENT]: Some Chapter 9 groups include the paragraph at the end of the statement that provides a brief explanation about how the group has decided to handle situations when inventory-taking occurs.
 There are no hard and fast rules for what to do, but below are a few ideas from other Chapter 9 groups that you may want to try.
-(You can lift these and insert them into the paragraph above where indicated.)
+(You can lift these and insert them into the paragraph above.)
 Your group may decide to use one of these options, a combination, come up with one of its own, or not include an explanatory paragraph at all, depending on what suits the group’s particular members and format.

 The group can also decide to make inventory-taking a topic for an upcoming meeting.
 This option helps the entire group focus on inventory-taking and the consequences it has for the Chapter 9 meeting and for our relationships.]